Intro

 Why did Lee create the Zeppelin?

 From the late 1980s to now, this pioneering Korean artist has been instrumental in generating a wide array of artworks, which draw on a mix of references.
-The Zeppelin, in particular, was designed to transport visitors in attendance to another place and time with the hope of exploring the aspirations of a contemporary society and the resulting failures within it.
+The Zeppelin, in particular, was designed to transport visitors in attendance to another place and time with the hope of exploring the aspirations of contemporary society and the resulting failures within it.

 Video: Willing To Be Vulnerable at the 20th Biennale of Sydney, 2016